-Nice touches included a tasty complementary sherry, (strong enough to “put hairs on your chest”), a coffee maker, some addictive home-made fudge and a number of bottles of sparkling water.
+Nice touches included a tasty complimentary sherry, (strong enough to “put hairs on your chest”), a coffee maker, some addictive homemade fudge, and a number of bottles of sparkling water.

 As I mentioned above, the pub is exactly how you imagine a Cotswolds pub.
-Low beamed ceilings, old fireplaces, comfy chairs and candles were dotted everywhere flickering into the night.
+Low beamed ceilings, old fireplaces, comfy chairs, and candles were dotted everywhere flickering into the night.
 Outside you could drink and eat in the garden and the staff, who were friendly and smiley, brought you whatever you needed, including thick blankets which were necessary late evening.

-The food was very much hearty pub grub, with lots of beef options as well as salmon, mackerel and lamb choices.
+The food was very much hearty pub grub, with lots of beef options as well as salmon, mackerel, and lamb choices.
 Portions were perhaps slightly on the small side, so remember to order a side of vegetables with your main or you might be left hungry.
 Ingredients were fresh and tasty although the soup was awfully bland.
-On the plus the setting couldn’t have been more romantic or medieval in the back of the pub with another heavily beamed ceiling and a large fireplace to one end.
+On the plus, the setting couldn’t have been more romantic or medieval in the back of the pub with another heavily beamed ceiling and a large fireplace to one end.

 Breakfast was an absolute delight with fresh bread, tasty egg choices.
 All you would expect from an excellent full English.
-The mushrooms were huge and fresh, the sausages tasted like they were locally sourced and just out of the butchers and the fruit was so moorish that I managed to scoff most of the bowl of fresh and flavoursome strawberries, loganberries and raspberries while I was waiting for my chunky toast to pop out of the toaster.
+The mushrooms were huge and fresh, the sausages tasted like they were locally sourced and just out of the butchers and the fruit was so moorish that I managed to scoff most of the bowl of fresh and flavorsome strawberries, loganberries, and raspberries while I was waiting for my chunky toast to pop out of the toaster.

 I would absolutely return to the Old Swan & Minster Mill.
 I have yet to do a nicer walk in the Cotswolds, strolling through fields under the sunshine.
-I would also come back for the Garden Suite, so cleverly converted and offering such a peaceful nights sleep.
+I would also come back for the Garden Suite, so cleverly converted and offering such a peaceful night’s sleep.
 The bar was just what I wanted from a Cotswolds bar and I noticed that many Londoners, who had come down for the weekend, were already quaffing champers in the sunshine late afternoon.
-Why not enjoy the quintessential english garden, paddle or fish in the stream, laze on a loungers or drink yourself merry in the sunshine.
+Why not enjoy the quintessential English garden, paddle or fish in the stream, laze on loungers or drink yourself merry in the sunshine.
 This is a lovely Cotswolds retreat.